-During 1996, the SDG&E and Enova Audit Committees met twice and the Executive Compensation Committees met six times while the Nominating Committees did not meet.
-The Enova board met thirteen times, while the SDG&E board met twelve times.
+During 1997, the SDG&E and Enova Audit Committees met three times, the Executive Compensation Committees met four times and the Nominating Committees met twice.
+The Enova board met fourteen times, while the SDG&E board met eleven times.

-During 1996, all directors attended 75% or more of the aggregate total meetings of the Enova and SDG&E boards and committees on which they served with the exception of Dr. Atkinson, who attended 59% of such meetings.
+During 1997, all directors attended 75% or more of the aggregate total meetings of the Enova and SDG&E boards and committees on which they served with the exception of Dr. Atkinson, who attended 58% of such meetings.

-In addition to Executive, Finance and Technology Committees, the committees of each of the Enova and SDG&E boards are the Audit, Executive Compensation and Nominating Committees.
+Enova and SDG&E each maintain Audit, Executive, Executive Compensation, Finance and Nominating Committees.
+Enova also maintains a Technology Committee.
 The major functions of each of the Audit, Executive Compensation and Nominating Committees are described briefly below.

-Audit Committees.
+AUDIT COMMITTEES.
 In addition to recommending an independent auditor for each ensuing year, these committees review (1) the overall plan of the annual independent audits, (2) financial statements, (3) audit results, (4) the scope of internal audit procedures and (5) the auditors' evaluation of internal controls.
 These committees are composed exclusively of directors who are not salaried employees of Enova or SDG&E.

-Executive Compensation Committees.
-These committees review the salaries and other forms of compensation of executives of Enova and SDG&E and make compensation recommendations to the full boards of directors.
+EXECUTIVE COMPENSATION COMMITTEES.
+These committees review the salaries and other forms of compensation of executives of Enova and SDG&E, and make compensation recommendations to the full boards of directors.
 These committees are composed exclusively of directors who are not salaried employees of Enova or SDG&E.

-Nominating Committees.
-In addition to considering and recommending nominees to the Enova and SDG&E boards, these Committees recommend (1) criteria for board and committee composition and membership and (2) directors' compensation.
+NOMINATING COMMITTEES.
+In addition to considering and recommending nominees to the Enova and SDG&E boards, these committees recommend (1) criteria for board and committee composition and membership and (2) directors' compensation.
 These committees consider any nominees recommended by shareholders by letter to the respective board.
-These committees are composed of the chairman of each entity and at least three directors who are not salaried employees of Enova or SDG&E. In addition, Mr. Baum serves on the Nominating Committee of Enova.
+These committees are composed of at least three directors who are not salaried employees of Enova or SDG&E.